grosser/parallel_tests/README.markdown

 ===================
     sudo gem install parallel_tests
     # go to your project dir
-    parallel_test OR parallel_spec OR parallel_features
+    parallel_test OR parallel_spec OR parallel_cucumber
     # [Optional] use ENV['TEST_ENV_NUMBER'] for separate db/resources/etc.

 Options are: